Our Senior Cardiac Nurse, Emily McGrath, shows you how to check your pulse:

-Press lightly and feel the pulse.
-If you can’t feel anything press slightly harder or move your fingers around until you feel your pulse.
+- Press lightly and feel the pulse.
+If you can’t feel anything press slightly harder.

 How to check your pulse

-Once you’ve found your pulse, continue to feel it for about 20-30 seconds.
-Feel your pulse and check if it’s regular or irregular.
+Once you’ve found your pulse, continue to feel it for about 30 seconds.
+Check to see if it feels regular or irregular.
 You can work out your heart rate in beats per minute (bpm) by:

-counting the beats for 30 seconds and multiplying by two.
+- counting the beats for 6 seconds and multiplying by 10.

 What should you check?

-Occasional irregularities such as missed beats are very common and usually nothing to worry about, but it is still best to check this with your doctor.
+- Whether it's regular or irregular.
+Occasional irregularities such as missed beats are common and usually nothing to worry about, but it's still best to check this with your doctor.

-Listen to the example heart rhythms below to help you spot an irregular heart beat:
+Listen to our example heart rhythms to help you spot an irregular heart beat: